 In the spring, pollens from trees and flowers are everywhere.
 If your child is sneezing, wheezing and dripping, blame the pollens.

 In the summer, mold and insect bites can also trigger allergic reactions.
 The hot months are also marked by “food pollen syndrome.”
 That’s when fruits and vegetables carry allergens that can set off symptoms in your mouth.

 Also, if your child is having symptoms at different times of the day, "it’s consistent with allergies,” McMorris says.
 “I always try to relate it to what kids are doing.”

-Say your little one wakes up congested, for instance -- she may be reacting to dust mites, dander from the family dog or cat, or indoor molds.
-If she doesn’t want to eat for a few hours after waking up, it may be allergy-related nasal drainage dampening her appetite.
-If the itchy eyes and sneeziness tend to come on when she’s at soccer practice in the morning, keep in mind that that's when plants tend to pollinate.
+Say your little one wakes up congested, for instance -- they may be reacting to dust mites, dander from the family dog or cat, or indoor molds.
+If they don’t want to eat for a few hours after waking up, it may be allergy-related nasal drainage dampening their appetite.
+If the itchy eyes and sneeziness tend to come on when they are at soccer practice in the morning, keep in mind that that's when plants tend to pollinate.

 How Old Is Your Child?